neurolabusc/Fast-Quadric-Mesh-Simplification-Pascal-/README.md

  - 7-May-2016 : Delphi compatibility, faster FPC (using inlining)
  - 9-May-2016 : Meshes scaled to size 1 prior to decimation and then returned to original size (matches assumptions of threshold).
  - 20-May-2016 : Faster, fewer calls to setlength
+ - 29-May-2016 : Added graphical user interface versions for Delphi and Lazarus

 ##### License